shellygr/ECFChecker/README.md

 Both ```SimpleDAO``` and ```Mallory``` behave as described in the paper.
 Some deviations are obligatory due to the pecularities of the EVM semantics.

 ## Running the artifact
+Download the VM from [https://www.cs.tau.ac.il/~shellygr/vms/ECFArtifact.ova](https://www.cs.tau.ac.il/~shellygr/vms/ECFArtifact.ova).

 Login to the machine, open a terminal and run:

 	cd ~/ECFChecker/RunningExample

+*A few notes on the execution in the provided VM:*
++ Depending on the availability of VT-x in the host system, it may be needed to modify the VM to use a single process and disable VT-x.
++ USB is disabled, thus when running the script, an error message may appear.
+It can be ignored.

 ### Non-ECF example
 To run the non-ECF vulnerable ```SimpleDAO``` contract, run: